 Definition The percentage of suppliers informed of our requirements and engaged in achieving them (requirements are aligned with CGF forest positives approach).
 Scope All direct and third party (co-packers) packaging suppliers.
 Units Percentage Method Informed refers to information shared directly with suppliers, that includes Reckitt sourcing policies and contractual obligations.
 Engaged refers to direct contact with suppliers through individual supplier meetings, or through completing our annual Request for Information (RFI).
-While we engage all suppliers annually as part of the RFI we prioritise follow up engagement for non-compliant suppliers.
-Source Reckitt internal sources.
+Non-compliant suppliers are prioritised for direct contact.
+Source RFI participants and Reckitt internal sources.

-Percentage of Deforestation, Conversion Free (DCF) total
+Percentage of Deforestation, Conversion Free (DCF) Paper and Board